gustygreen/Software-Deployment/README.md

  <img src="https://github.com/user-attachments/assets/91d783d6-ae52-47a3-bf09-d9edf8dc86c2"  height="50%" width="50%"/>
 </p>
 <p>
-Right click Firefox-Select Deployment tab-Click "Uninstall this application when it falls out of the scop of management."-Click Apply-Click OK.
+Right click Firefox-Select Deployment tab-Click "Uninstall this application when it falls out of the scope of management."-Click Apply-Click OK.
 </p>
 <p>
 This will uninstall the program if the user or pc is moved to a different OU, the policy is deleted, or the GPO is removed.